stacysn/react-todo-walkthrough-jquery/sprints/Sprint3.md

 ## Sprint 3: Fetching Data with Axios

-React actually isn't as full featured as say AngularJS or BackboneJS.
-It relies on third party libraries to fetch data.
-Today, we'll be using a library called [Axios](https://github.com/mzabriskie/axios), a promise based HTTP client for the browser and node.
-Let's install the module now and also create the folder/file that will contain our database logic:
+React actually isn't as full-featured as some front-end frameworks like AngularJS or BackboneJS.

+React relies on third party libraries to fetch data.

+Today, we'll be using a library called [Axios](https://github.com/mzabriskie/axios), a promise-based HTTP client for the browser and node.

+1. Install `axios` and create the directory and file that will manage AJAX requests:

 ```bash
 $ npm install axios --save